mkraenz/destrobot/README.md

 Thanks to [Favicon Generator](https://favicon.io/favicon-generator/) for allowing us to easily create a nice favicon.
 We used the following settings:

-- Text: Für
+- Text: Des
-- Background: rounded
+- Background: circle
-- Font family: Tillana
+- Font family: Roboto Condensed
-- Font size: 90
+- Font size: 75
-- Font color: #F0F2E8
+- Font color: #FFFFFF
-- Background color: #537169
+- Background color: #3A3D3C